 For these and other setbacks, physicians may be able to catch a break.
 The Centers for Medicare & Medicaid Services (CMS) is accepting 2022 applications for its MIPS “extreme and uncontrollable circumstances” exception and the MIPS “promoting interoperability performance category hardship” exception.
 Scores for 2022 will affect 2024 payments.

-Applications are due by Dec.
-31. You also can refer to the Quality Payment Program’s COVID-19 Response webpage.
+Applications are due by March 3.
+(Previously, the deadline had been reported as Jan.
+3.)
+You also can refer to the Quality Payment Program’s COVID-19 Response webpage.

 Eligible clinicians, groups, and virtual groups can apply to reweight any or all MIPS performance categories, Medicare states on its website.
 But what is an “extreme and uncontrollable circumstance”?